ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 - Research
 - Manufacturing

-Although no information barrier policies will be defined to limit HR or Manufacturing from communicating, those segments will be defined anyway.
+Although no information barrier policies are defined to limit HR or Manufacturing from communicating, those segments are defined anyway.

 ### Define segments in terms of policy filters